-We hope that the Discipleship Course curriculum is usable to you for training and equipping.
-Below you will find the contents (Module I).
-Download links are available after each lesson.
+We hope this Discipleship Course curriculum is usable to you for training and equipping.

 “Dear seeker of truth, there is great freedom to be found in Jesus Christ… in a life surrendered to His purposes.
 The crucified life is meant to be a daily adventure of joy and peace, bearing abundant fruit for the glory of your Father in heaven.
 Simply put, God loving you and you loving God.
 Your obedience flows from a total abandonment to that love instead of a dutiful adherence to some form of religious activity.
 Please know that your objective is to know God and to love Him with all of your heart.
 We are called to pursue holiness and walk in obedience, but if you pursue holiness for the sake of holiness you will become self-conscious and self-righteous, evaluating yourself and comparing yourself to others.
 You don’t want to go there.
 Or even worse, you will try to apply some kind of self-effort to make yourself holy.
 Sanctification is the work of the Holy Spirit.
 Do you understand?
 It is Christ awareness, not self-awareness that we are called to.